atomicdata-dev/atomic-server/docs/src/js-cli.md

 ### Props shorthand

-Because you have initialized your ontologies before lib is aware of what properties exist and what their name and type is.
-Because of this it is possible to use the props field on a resource and get full intellisense and typing on it.
+Because you've generated your ontologies, lib is aware of what properties exist and what their name and types are.
+It is therefore possible to use the `.props` field on a resource and get full intellisense and typing!

 ```typescript
 const book = await store.getResourceAsync<Book>(